Succession Planning Vs. Replacement Hiring

 How SIGMA Can Help

-If you’re looking to build a robust succession plan for your organization, check out SIGMA’s Succession Planning Launch.
-Our consultants will help you get 6 months of work done in just two half-day sessions.
-By the end of the Launch you will have a custom 12-month succession plan for each of your leaders, as well as a variety of tools and templates to help you implement your plan.
+If you’re looking to build a robust succession plan for your organization, explore SIGMA’s Succession Planning Sprint.
+With only a four-hour time commitment required from your leadership team, our consultants will deliver a comprehensive succession plan in only 30 days.
+By the end of the Sprint, you will have a custom 12-month succession plan for each of your leaders, as well as a variety of tools and templates to help you implement your plan.
 Ready to get started?
 Contact us for more information or to speak with an expert.
-We’re always happy to chat!

 Request More Information